So, your engine needs proper ignition timing, to ignite the fuel at exactly the right time.

 Wrong ignition timing, also affects manifold vacuum readings.

-Newer engines usually use, computerized ignition systems.
-The computer has, a timing map with spark advance values.
+Most engines today use, computerized ignition systems.
+The computer has a timing map, with preset spark advance values.
 And, is used for all combinations, of engine speed and load.
-Then, the computer will send a signal to the ignition coil, at the indicated time in the timing map.
+Then, the computer will send a signal to the ignition coil, at the set time in the timing map.

-Also, known as, the (ESC) module or the ignition module.
-So, the ignition control module, works together with the computer.
-And, is used to set the engine’s ignition system, for the best performance and efficiency.
-In other words, one of the specific functions of the (ESC) module.
-Consequently, is to advance or retard the timing of the ignition system.
+Also, known as, the (ESC) or (ICM) module.
+This module works together with the computer.
+And, is used to set the ignition timing, for the best performance and efficiency.

 What Can Happen With, Wrong Ignition Timing